Riyadh Metro, Saudi Arabia

 The RPTP will be the largest public transport project, which comprises construction of a metro, a bus system and other transport services in Riyadh.

-Construction of the Riyadh metro will start in the first quarter of 2014 and is expected to be completed by 2018.
-Design work for the project is currently underway.
+Construction of the Riyadh metro started in April 2014 and is expected to be completed by 2018.

 The metro project will be owned and operated by the Arriyadh Development Authority (ADA).
 The project will have an execution period of five years and an optional maintenance service period for the next ten years.
 It is expected to create about 15,000 jobs in Saudi Arabia.